SU_T_13

 [r] Yes.

-[i] Since when are you in Italy?
+[i] How long have you been in Italy?

 [i] Less than a year.